Responsive Menu

 How to Avoid Migraine Triggers

 So, there is the other layer.
 Not just knowing what the triggers are, but having the ability to avoid them.
-Perhaps, we can choose at times who to be near and what is in our environment.
-Bright lights or fluorescent lights can also be migraine triggers.
-In my classroom I have placed lamps that have bulbs specifically targeted for migraine sufferers.
+Perhaps, we can choose at times what is in our environment.
+For example, we know bright lights or fluorescent lights can also be migraine triggers.
+In my classroom, I have placed lamps that have bulbs specifically targeted for migraine sufferers.
 This helps me avoid the not so migraine friendly fluorescent lights.

 There are also settings that you can put on your phone or computer to adjust the lighting and if you desire you could try out the blue light glasses.
-I have not tried those yet.
-I will update if that changes.
 I dim the lighting on my computer and phone.
 Some androids actually have a specific blue light setting.

 Although there are some triggers we can avoid, there are some we cannot control.
 The big one is the weather.
-Barometric pressure, storms, and big temperature changes are not things a migraine sufferer loves to hear about.
-That said, we can still roll with what the weather brings us.
+Barometric pressure, storms, and big temperature changes are not things a person with migraine loves to hear about.
+Cleveland Clinic explains it is those changes that can trigger a migraine.

 When the weather strikes it is helpful to be sure you have avoided all other triggers you can and are up on your medications.
 You could also have some other items to soothe you during this time if that is helpful.
-An eye mask is a great option.
-I have a favorite that I will be sharing with you.
+An eye mask is a great option to provide some additional relief.

 What is most important is that you find a way to be as comfortable as you can and away from all the triggers you can avoid.
 I find the compounding of triggers makes things harder to control.
 Then we just have to find peace with the truth that the weather isn’t ours to control.
 The line “this too shall pass” are words I live by.